Freemake Video Converter: Licensing issues

 FFmpeg has added Freemake Video Converter v1.3 to its Hall of Shame.
-An issue tracker entry for this product, opened on 16 December 2010, says it is in violation of GNU General Public License as it is distributing components of FFmpeg project without including due credit.
+An issue tracker entry for this product, opened on 16 December 2010, says it is in violation of the GNU General Public License as it is distributing components of the FFmpeg project without including due credit.
 Ellora Assets Corporation has not responded yet.

 Bundled software from sponsors

 Since version 4.0, Freemake Video Converter's installer includes a potentially unwanted search toolbar from Conduit as well as SweetPacks malware.
-Although users can decline the software during install, the opt-out option is rendered in gray which could mistakenly give the impression that it's disabled.
+Although users can decline the software during installation, the opt-out option is rendered in gray, which could mistakenly give the impression that it's disabled.